elastic/app-search-firestore-extension/CONTRIBUTING.md

 Copy `test-params.env.example` to `test-params.env` and replace the values with your configuration.

 We have a project configured for use in a local emulation already under `/test_project`.
-The project is called "pokemon" and uses data set.
+The project is called "nationalparks" and uses data set.
 You can read more about running an emulated environment for testing here [here](https://firebase.google.com/docs/emulator-suite) and [here](https://firebase.google.com/docs/extensions/alpha/test#emulator).

 ```shell
 npm run watch # Typescript must be compiled before we can run them